Glenn T. Seaborg Medal

-The Glenn T. Seaborg Medal was first awarded in 1987 by the University of California, Los Angeles (UCLA), Department of Chemistry & Biochemistry to Nobel Prize–winning chemist Glenn T. Seaborg, a UCLA alumnus.
-The purpose of the award is to honor persons who have made exceptional scientific contributions in the fields of chemistry or biochemistry.
-It is awarded annually by an executive committee of the UCLA Department of Chemistry & Biochemistry.
+The Glenn T. Seaborg Medal is an annual award established in 1987 by the University of California, Los Angeles (UCLA) Department of Chemistry & Biochemistry.
+It is the highest honor the department bestows on an individual for distinguished contributions to science, technical innovation, and/or public service in science.
+The medal honors Nobel Prize-winning chemist Glenn T. Seaborg, a UCLA alumnus and its first recipient.
+Each year, the medalist is chosen by an executive committee of the UCLA Department of Chemistry & Biochemistry.